monstredd/violet/README.md

 cleos must be installed first;

-your account private key must be your cleos wallet.
+your account private key must be in your cleos wallet.

 mac and ubuntu tested;